wp-plugins/zedity/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Various optimizations and improvements.

 = 1.4.1 =
 * New feature to enable/disable the WP Theme style for the published Zedity content.